 - Add carrots to pot, stir and saute some more.
 Add the beans.

 - Mix everything well, add tomato paste and chopped parsley.
 Add salt & water.
+Also at this point add chili powder and paprika.
 Stir one more time.

 - Close the lid to Instant pot, cook for an hour.
 De-pressurize following safety instructions and check for taste and consistency.
 Add more to cooking time if needed.
 It took me 1 hr 40 minutes to cook the soup this last time but time varies on beans.